-Residents were engaged in weekly client forum meetings where a variety of topics including respect, safeguarding and complaints were discussed.
+Residents were engaged in monthly forum meetings where a variety of topics including respect, safeguarding and complaints were discussed.
 Residents were given the opportunity to raise concerns, which could include concerns relating to restrictions.
 Having reviewed documentation and having spoken to residents the inspector did not identify any complaints in relation to restrictions.

-The inspector noted that the provider had engaged an independent advocate to support a resident after a recent complaint.
+The inspector noted that the provider had facilitated an independent advocate to meet residents and explain the supports available through their advocacy service.
+The inspector also observed that advocacy details were readily available in the centre.
 This illustrated that the provider was committed to supporting residents and respected their will and preference.